Forestland along the Neches River. Photo by Jay Brittain.

 Did You Know?

-- Nationally, 75 million acres of forestland changed hands over the past decade, including 4 million acres in Texas.
+- Nationally, 60 million acres of forestland changed hands over the past two decades, including 4 million acres in Texas.

 - The 416-mile long Neches River has been a part of eastern Texas’ history and culture for thousands of years, dating back to when Native Americans and early European settlers depended on the river and its forests for food and shelter.